Beschuetzer/thumbnail-carousel/README.md

 # thumbnail-carousel

-React component library that provides a carousel with a wide range of options
+React component library that provides a carousel with a wide range of options.

+### Getting starting